cnobile2012/dcolumn/README.rst

    backwards compatible with previous versions.
 It now needs to use fields defined in user forms.
 The latest releases of Django would not work with the old way Dcolumns had previously handled fields.
-This is actually better as it is more Django like.
+This is actually better as it is now more consistent with how Django does things.

 Provides
 --------